kaltura/developer-platform-docs/documentation/Inspiring-Examples/Meetabout-Virtual-Rooms-App.md

 The `ks` is a string representing the `Kaltura Session` for the user for this meeting room.
 And the `partnerId` is your Kaltura VPaaS account's partner ID.

 And that is it!
 The URL is ready to use to join the room!
 It is passed back to the meeting webpage and into the *href* of the "Join Meeting" button!
-And btw, you can also embed this link in an iframe, so in your own app, the room can be embedded inside your application (and in future time we can
+And by the way, this link can also be embedded in an iframe inside your own application for a fully integrated experience!

 #### Email Setup